sagar-gavhane/rahome/README.md

 Pull requests are welcome.
 Please read [CONTRIBUTING.md](https://github.com/sagar-gavhane/rahome/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/sagar-gavhane/rahome/tags).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/sagar-gavhane/rahome/blob/master/LICENSE) file for details